 Looking for a more challenging Catskills cycling route?
 Try a loop around one of the region’s reservoirs and enjoy varied terrain that offers steep climbs followed by rewarding descents, and unique features like touring through some of the Catskills’ covered bridges.
 The Pepacton Reservoir Loop offers a 50-mile challenging ride, as do numerous routes around the Ashokan Reservoir .

-For those who take pleasure in challenging cycling climbs, the winding route past Kaaterskill Falls on Route 23A offers riders the chance to stop and see one of the Catskills’ most beautiful waterfalls, and a climb that ascends 1,500 feet in five miles.
+For those who take pleasure in challenging cycling climbs, the winding route past Kaaterskill Falls on Route 23A offers riders the chance to stop and see one of the most beautiful waterfalls in New York, and a climb that ascends 1,500 feet in five miles.

 As home to some of the toughest terrain in the country, the Catskills play host to world-class cycling competitions and events throughout the year, including: